9 Coronavirus Deaths Now Reported In Washington State

 Of the Harborview case that had previously been undiagnosed, UW Medicine said, "We have determined that some staff may have been exposed while working in an intensive care unit where the patient had been treated."

-Those staff who were potentially exposed to the pathogen are being monitored and screened daily, the organization says.
-It adds that other patients are not believed to have been exposed.
+Those staff who were potentially exposed to the novel coronavirus are being monitored and screened daily, the organization says.
+It adds that other patients are not believed to have been exposed to the pathogen.

-The hospital network says it learned of the positive test result for the COVID-19 virus from the local health department in King County.
+The hospital network says it learned of the positive test result for the COVID-19 illness from the local health department in King County.